 Paid classroom and on the job training are provided by the employer in

 accordance with the current training program.
 The normal formal

 training period lasts 4-6 weeks, followed by on the job training and

 911 Public Safety Dispatcher

-The Monroe County Control Center will be accepting applications for the
+The Monroe County Control Center is not accepting applications at this time.

 Applicants must be at least 18 years of age, have a high